pedrocriado/NES-EMULATOR/README.md

-# NES Emulator (Working Title)
+# HazardousNES

 A work‑in‑progress Nintendo Entertainment System emulator written in C, using SDL2 for graphics and input.
 The project focuses on correctness-first CPU/PPU emulation, a simple UI, and a clean CMake build that fetches SDL2 automatically.

-This README covers how to build and run it, what currently works, known limitations, and a few name ideas for the emulator.
-If you plan to showcase games running on it, there’s a screenshots section ready to drop images into.
+This README covers how to build and run it, what currently works, and known limitations,for the emulator.

 ## Status